PelegMarelly/Python-IDS-Detector/README.md

     ```bash
     python scan_detector.py
     ```
-3. The system will initialize and begin monitoring network traffic for TCP SYN packets.
+3. The system will initialize and begin monitoring network traffic.

-### 2. Simulate a Port Scan
+### 2. Simulate Attacks (The Offense)

-The repository includes an `attacker.py` script designed to simulate a rapid port scan for testing purposes.
+The repository includes an `attacker.py` script designed to simulate a compromised host performing reconnaissance.

 1. Open a **separate** terminal window.
-2. Edit `attacker.py` and ensure the `target_ip` variable is set to your machine's **actual LAN IP address** (e.g., `192.168.1.15`).
+2. Edit `attacker.py` and ensure the `target_ip` variable is set to an **external IP address** (e.g., another device on your network like `192.168.1.50` or a public IP).
-    > **Note:** Do not use `127.0.0.1` or `localhost`, as the packet sniffer may not capture loopback traffic depending on the OS configuration.
+    > **Technical Note:** We use an external IP to force traffic through the physical Network Interface Card (NIC), allowing the sniffer to capture outbound packets.
+Using `localhost` might cause the OS to route traffic via the Loopback interface, bypassing the sniffer.
 3. Run the attack simulation:
     ```bash
     python attacker.py
     ```
+4.  **Select an Attack Vector:** The script will present a menu.
+Choose an option (1-4) to simulate different scan types (SYN, XMAS, NULL, or ARP).

 ### Expected Behavior

-Upon execution of the attack simulation, the IDS will detect the rapid succession of connection attempts.
+Upon executing an attack, the IDS will detect the pattern:

-* **Console Output:** The detector terminal will log the source IP and the number of unique ports scanned.
+* **Console Output:** The detector terminal will log the threat type, source IP, and specific details (e.g., "XMAS Scan detected").
-* **GUI Alert:** A pop-up warning window will appear on the screen, notifying the user of the detected port scan activity.
+* **GUI Alert:** A pop-up warning window will appear on the screen, notifying the user of the malicious activity.

+## Disclaimer

+This project is for educational purposes only.
+The `attacker.py` script should only be used on networks and devices you own or have explicit permission to test.